-Reprographics services (binding, laminating and bulk copying) are also available at London College of Communication and London College of Fashion.
+Reprographics services outside the libraries (binding, laminating and bulk copying services) are offered by some colleges (London College of Communication and London College of Fashion).

 UAL Library Services offers a range of silent, quiet and group study areas, as well as formal and informal study environments across our services.
 Our Learning Zones, located at Central Saint Martins, London College of Communication and Camberwell College of Arts, offer a flexible and informal social learning space with extensive hours and staff on hand to help.
 Researchers can take advantage of our special collections within our libraries such as 'Materials and Products' and 'Artists Books' as well as those held in the University Archives and Special Collections Centre (ASCC), where working space and resources are available by appointment.
-For travel and opening times for these facilities please see our Locations and Opening Hours page.
+For travel and opening times for these facilities please see our Locations and Opening Hours.